AaronSaikovski/Cyberpuzzles/README.md

 ## Version History:

+- 1.0.0-beta3 - restructured code with a focus on performance and reduced memory usage.
-- 1.0.0-beta2- Major refactor- restructured code with a focus on performance and reduced memory usage.
+- 1.0.0-beta2 - Major refactor- restructured code with a focus on performance and reduced memory usage.
 - 1.0.0 - Initial release for initial feedback.

 ---